Sgraham6/Tutorials/README.md

 ### Installing LFS
 https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage
 ### Next Steps in Terminal
-1. Make local clone of repository and change directory to it with cd (directory)
+1. Make local clone of repository, locate in finder, and change directory to that with: $ cd directory_name
 2. Then run: $ git push origin main

 ## Tutorials Link